 5 What are we afraid of?
+The psychological obstacles.

 What usually unsettles people - including me - about this view is the damage it does to the idea of a continuous conscious self.
 The egalitarian status of each and all instantaneous configurations of the Universe - carrying on their backs our own present conscious states - raises alarms in our heads.
 Could it be that each instant exists only unto itself, that all our myriad instantaneous states of mind exist separately?
-This proposal appears to conflict with the narrative we have construed of our selves - of having a continuously evolving and self-determining conscious experience.
+This proposal appears to conflict with the construed narrative of our selves - of having a continuously evolving and self-determining conscious experience.